 Awards are only given to official participants (see our Eligibility page for details).

-There are two divisions: Canadian Awards, which is only for participants writing the exam from within Canada; and International Awards, which is only for participants writing it outside of Canada.
+There are two divisions: the Canadian Division, which is only for participants writing the exam from within Canada (or Canadian citizens or permanent residents writing outside Canada); and the International Division, which is only for non-Canadian participants writing the competition outside of Canada.

-We have award categories for Best in Canada and Best in Province and Best in Region for all students as well as for students at each grade.
+We have award categories for Best in Canadian Division and Best in Province and Best in Region, as well as for students at each grade level.
 For instance,

 The top six unique scores in any category earn awards: Gold, Silver, Bronze, Honourable Mention.

-A total cash prize pool of $2000 will be divided among the top students in Canada.
+* A cash prize pool will be divided among the top students in this division.

-The top official participants from outside Canada are considered for the international awards division, which is not grade-dependent.
-The top three unique scores are given Gold, Silver or Bronze.
+The top official participants from outside Canada, who are not Canadian citizens (or permanent residents of Canada) are considered for the International Division awards, which are not grade-dependent.
+The top three unique scores (regardless of ties) are given Gold, Silver or Bronze.
 Additionally, any international student who achieves at least a score as high as the lowest Best in Canada Overall Honourable Mention will receive an Honourable Mention award in the International division.